Electric dipole moment of the neutron from a flavor changing Higgs boson: Flavor Changing Physical Higgs?

 Flavor changing Higgs couplings of the type presentes in eq. (\ref{FCNCf}) may occur if there are non-renormalizable Higgs type Yukawa-like interactions due to dimension six operators, as shown explicitly in \cite{Harnik:2012pb,Dorsner:2015mja} :

-where the generation indices $i$ and $j$ are understood to be summed over.
-Further, $\phi$ is the SM Higgs field, $Q_i$ is the left-handed $SU(2)_L$ quark doublets, and the $D_j$'s are the right-handed $SU(2)_L$ singlet $d$-type quarks in a general basis.
-Further, $\Lambda_{NP}$ is the scale where New Physics is assumed to appear.
+where the generation indices $i$ and $j$ are understood to be summed over the values 1,2,3.
+Further, $\Phi$ is the SM Higgs field, $Q_i$ is the left-handed $SU(2)_L$ quark doublets, and the $D_j$'s are the right-handed $SU(2)_L$ singlet $d$-type quarks in a general basis.
+Moreover, $\Lambda_{NP}$ is the scale where New Physics is assumed to appear.
 There is a similar term as in (\ref{FCNClad}) for right-handed type $u$-quarks, $U_j$.

 Using the assumptions based on (\ref{FCNCf}), one obtains one loop diagrams for EDMs of $u$- and $d$-quarks \cite{Blankenburg:2012ex,Harnik:2012pb}.
 The one loop diagram in Fig. \ref{one-loop} - with FCH coupling at both vertices, puts bounds on {\it quadratic} expressions of the $Y$'s for definte choices of flavor.
 Note that this diagram gives a finite contribution to quark EDMs.